Strategic Confusion: Top 7 Strategy Warning Signs

 The Bottom Line

-Creating a clear, compelling, and agreed-to strategy is the first step.
-Consistently executing across the organization is another step.
-To effectively move from strategy creation to strategy implementation, key an eye on these seven strategy warning signs.
+Crafting a clear, compelling, and widely shared strategy is only the first step — consistently executing it across the organization is the next.
+To successfully move from strategy creation to implementation, keep a close watch on these seven strategy warning signs that signal potential obstacles.

 To learn more about creating strategic clarity in your organization or team, please download 3 Big Mistakes to Avoid When Cascading Your Corporate Strategy